billyl1116/cyoa/principal/principal.md

 ### The Principal had a talk with you
-### he said a lot of meaningful things about how what you're suppose to do now as a students
+### he said a lot of meaningful things about what you're suppose to do now as a student

 What would you like to do?